 Overall, OM sources were well discriminated by their pigment compositions (Figure 2a), and by their FA compositions (Figure 2b).

-Pigment compositions significantly differed between OM sources and sampling dates (p < 0.001 in both cases) and the interaction between the two factors was significant (p < 0.001).
+Pigment compositions differed significantly between OM sources and sampling dates (p < 0.001 in both cases) and the interaction between the two factors was significant (p < 0.001).
 SIMPER analysis revealed that 80 % of the variability was explained by 7 pigments (Table S1).
 The biofilm was characterized by higher percentages of chlorophyll b and neoxanthin, together with one unknown pigment.
 SSOM was characterized by pheophytin a, pheophorbide a, and to a lesser extent lutein, whereas fucoxanthin and alloxanthin mainly discriminated SPOM.
 Temporal variations were mainly driven by a constant increase in both pheophorbide a and pheophytin a percentages for all OM sources.
 Fucoxanthin also showed an increase over time, except for SPOM and SSOM at S5 (Table S1).

 Similarly, FA compositions also significantly differed between OM sources and sampling dates (p < 0.001 in both cases), and the two factors showed a significant interaction (p < 0.001).
 According to the SIMPER analysis, SSOM was characterized by higher percentages of 22:0, 16:1n-7, 18:1n-7 and a lower percentage of 16:0 (Table S2).
 The FA 18:0 and 20:4n-6 mostly discriminated biofilm whereas SPOM had higher percentages of 14:0 and 22:2n-6, and a lower percentage of 20:5n-3.
 In terms of temporal variations, both biofilm and SPOM showed similar decrease in saturated FA (i.e., 16:0 and 18:0) and increase in 16:1n-7 and 20:5n-3, especially between S4 and S5 (Table S2).
 SSOM exhibited less variable FA composition over time.